dasteihn/slurm-FFTW-perf-tester/README.md

 - switch to the directory indicating how many nodes you want to use
 - edit the config file
 - edit the slurm script (`.cmd`)
-- Run it: `sbatch 1-node-test.cmd`
+- Run it: `sbatch SLURMSKRIPT.cmd`